Why views are beneficial for our visual health

 Taking regular breaks to look at something far away is recommended in order to combat visual fatigue (Source: optometrytimes.com)

-The Importance of Views of the Outside from our Buildings
+The Importance of Views from our Buildings